Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_stale_secrets.md

 # Find stale secrets within Azure Keyvault

-Using Azure CLI, and the logging feature in azure Keyvault you can track/report secrets that have been stale within you vault.
+Using Azure CLI, and the logging feature in azure Keyvault you can track/report secrets that have been stale within your vault.

-Azure Keyvault uses Azure storage account service to store the logs of every event executed on the a keyvault.
+Azure Keyvault uses Azure storage account service to store the logs of every event executed on a keyvault.
 The logs are stored as blobs where every log blob contains the logs of the events executed on the key vault for one hour.

 ## Azure Keyvault logging setup :